This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 One of the goals of the L.A. study was to determine why investigators or prosecutors had not requested DNA analysis when the SAKs were first collected.
 This presented an insurmountable, if not altogether surprising, hurdle.

 One of the greatest challenges authorities faced when confronting the nearly 11,000 SAKs in the LAPD and LASD property rooms — and which other jurisdictions around the country now face — was determining why an SAK was not tested at the time of the alleged crime.
 In fact, the LASD performed an audit of its untested SAKs and determined that many of the cases had been adjudicated without the kits' being DNA tested.
 But, put simply, recordkeeping that allows key criminal justice stakeholders to determine why a kit was not previously tested rarely exists, particularly in a searchable, electronic database.
-And without easily searchable records, it can be very difficult to determine if the detective decided not to send a kit to the lab because the alleged perpetrator's identity was already known and DNA testing may not have been a wise use of resources, or if the kit should have been tested, and testing it now could potentially solve the case.
+And without easily searchable records, it can be very difficult to determine if the detective decided not to send a kit to the lab because the alleged individual who committed the crimes identity was already known and DNA testing may not have been a wise use of resources, or if the kit should have been tested, and testing it now could potentially solve the case.

 Neither the LAPD nor LASD has a computer system that tracks sexual assault evidence and key decisions made along the way.
 Looking again at the 2009 RTI survey of 2,000 police departments, this finding was significant: Only 43 percent of the departments said they had a computerized system that allowed them to track information about evidence in a case.
 That statistic was even lower for mid-size and small departments.
 And, of course, the existence of a computerized system that connects law enforcement, the lab and the prosecutor's office is rarer still.